 Curriculum

-The coursework in Oregon State's online fisheries and wildlife sciences bachelor's program will prompt you to get outside, conduct assignments in the field, gain work experience and, in some cases, conduct independent research projects.
+The coursework in Oregon State’s online fisheries, wildlife, and conservation sciences bachelor’s program will prompt you to get outside, conduct assignments in the field, gain work experience and, in some cases, conduct independent research projects.
 The core courses will help you acquire the educational foundation of fish and wildlife conservation.

 Degree requirements

-A minimum of 180 quarter credits — including at least 60 upper-division credits — are required to complete your fisheries and wildlife sciences degree.
-Major requirements and curriculum information are available on Oregon State's academic catalog.
+A minimum of 180 quarter credits — at least 60 of which must be upper-division credits — are required to graduate with your fisheries, wildlife, and conservation sciences degree, including:

 Specialization options